 Members can enter the following Classes which will be judged to RHS standards.
 The full show rules are in the Show Schedule.

-Classes for the 2023 Autumn Show will shown in January 2023.
+Classes for the 2023 Autumn Show are:

 1 ANNUALS – one variety